Terradue/doc-tep-geohazards/source/tutorials/diapason-iw.rst

 Sentinel-1 IW mode Interferogram generation with DIAPASON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-DIAPASON in an InSAR processing software developed by the French space agency (CNES) and
+DIAPASON is an InSAR processing software developed by the French space agency (CNES) and
 maintained by ALTAMIRA INFORMATION.

 This tutorial will describe the processing of interferograms from pairs of Sentinel-1 IW images on the GEP.